agnesoft/agdb/agdb_web/pages/en-US/docs/references/server.md

 | /api/v1/user/logout          | logs out the user and invalidating the API token \*                 |
 | /api/v1/user/status          | returns current user's username and whether it is a server admin \* |

-The login is shared meaning if you login twice even from different devices you will get the same shared API token of that user.
-Similarly when the `logout` endpoint is used this token is invalidated across all sessions.
+The login is shared meaning if you log in twice even from different devices you will get the same shared API token of that user.
+Similarly, when the `logout` endpoint is used this token is invalidated across all sessions.

 ## Databases